 Primary sources for funding packages include Teaching Assistantships, Research Assistantships and Queen’s Graduate Award funding.
 Secondary sources include internal and external competitive awards.

-During the period of study in the MD program, a stipend of $25,000 per year will be provided for MD/PhD students, and $15,000 per year for MD/Master's students (first two years of MD program).
+During the period of study in the MD program, a stipend of $25,000 per year for four years will be provided for MD/PhD students, and $15,000 per year for MD/Master's students in the first two years of MD program.